-e the obstruction at the condensing unit or e condenser coil.
-Then restart the unit after g the using the high pressure switch.
-L
+Possible Cause Solution Head pressure in unit is too high because an obstruction is restricting air flow Remove the obstruction at the condensing unit or clean the condenser coil.
+Then restart the unit after resetting the using the high pressure switch.